mm-ansarian/guess_the_word/README.md

 - **GUI**: QT6

 ## TODO
-- [ ] Add more words and options to the game.
-- [ ] Add the scoring system.
-- [ ] Design a beautiful GUI.
+- [ ] Develop the application(whith a beautiful GUI and the best features).